Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Method

-\paragraph{Beyond the convex regime.} Corollary~\ref{cor:convergence} applies when $\beta\sigma_{\max}^{2}<2$.
-In our experiments $\sigma_{\max}^{2}\approx 2$--$3$, so this condition holds only for $\beta\lesssim 1$, well below the operating range ($\beta\in\{200,2000\}$).
+The memory matrices in our experiments place the convex regime well below the operating range $\beta\in\{200,2000\}$.
 We state this boundary explicitly because it delineates where the Hopfield energy transitions from unimodal (one global basin) to multimodal (one local minimum per stored pattern): the condition $\beta\sigma_{\max}^{2}=2$ is the onset of non-convexity, beyond which energy barriers separate stored memories.

-Proving mixing-time bounds in the multimodal regime ($\beta\sigma_{\max}^{2}>2$) is a fundamental open problem, not specific to our setting.
-For general non-convex energies, the mixing time of Langevin dynamics scales exponentially in the barrier height divided by the temperature~\cite{bovier2004metastability}.
-In the Hopfield energy at high~$\beta$, the barriers between stored patterns are $O(\beta)$ while the temperature is $1/\beta$, so inter-basin mixing is exponentially slow.
-This is consistent with our empirical observation that a single chain at $\beta{=}2000$ does not cross between basins (single-chain diversity $0.282$; Appendix~\ref{app:single-chain}).

-However, the practical situation is more favorable than the worst-case theory suggests.
-Within a single basin the energy is locally strongly convex (the Hessian near each minimum is positive definite), so \emph{intra-basin} mixing is fast.
-The multi-chain protocol (Section~5) is designed to exploit this: by initializing 30 chains near distinct stored patterns, we obtain coverage across basins through initialization and rely on fast local mixing within each basin.
-At $\beta{=}200$, the barriers are low enough that single chains do cross basins (single-chain diversity $0.796$, exceeding the multi-chain $\beta{=}2000$ value of $0.600$).
+For general non-convex energies, mixing time scales exponentially in the barrier height divided by the temperature~\cite{bovier2004metastability}.
+In the Hopfield energy at high~$\beta$, barriers between patterns are $O(\beta)$ while the temperature is $1/\beta$, so inter-basin mixing is exponentially slow.
+This is consistent with our empirical observation that a single chain at $\beta{=}2000$ does not cross between basins (single-chain diversity $0.282$; Table~\ref{tab:single-chain}).
+However, within each basin the energy is locally strongly convex (the Hessian near each minimum is positive definite), so \emph{intra-basin} mixing is fast.
+The multi-chain protocol used in our experiments exploits this: by initializing chains near distinct stored patterns, we obtain cross-basin coverage through initialization and rely on fast local mixing within each basin.
+At $\beta{=}200$, the barriers are low enough that single chains do cross basins (single-chain diversity $0.796$, exceeding the multi-chain $\beta{=}2000$ value of $0.600$; Table~\ref{tab:single-chain}).

-Two guarantees hold for all $\beta>0$ regardless of convexity.
-First, the continuous-time Langevin SDE is geometrically ergodic by the dissipativity of Proposition~\ref{prop:regularity}~\cite{robertsTweedieExponentialConvergence1996}, ensuring convergence to the correct Boltzmann target (though without an explicit rate).
-Second, the MALA acceptance rate of $99.2\%$ at $\alpha{=}0.01$ (Table~\ref{tab:mnist-baselines}) confirms that ULA discretization bias is negligible in practice, and the step-size sweep (Appendix~\ref{app:stepsize-sweep}) maps where this approximation breaks down.
+The confining bound~\eqref{eq:energy-lower-bound} keeps iterates concentrated near $\mathrm{conv}\{\mathbf{m}_1,\dots,\mathbf{m}_K\}$ with excursions controlled by $\sqrt{2\alpha/\beta}$.
+Two guarantees hold for all $\beta>0$ regardless of convexity: the continuous-time SDE is geometrically ergodic by dissipativity~\cite{robertsTweedieExponentialConvergence1996}, and our experiments confirm that ULA discretization bias is negligible in practice via the empirical MALA acceptance rate.